Guided Motion Diffusion for Controllable Human Motion Synthesis: Discussion and Limitations

 \section{Discussion and Limitations}

-In this work, we propose \methodname, a controllable human motion generation method based on goal functions. \methodname~produces high-quality and diverse motions and supports a diverse possibilities of goal functions.
+In this work, we propose \methodname, a controllable human motion generation method based on goal functions. \methodname~produces high-quality and diverse motions and supports diverse possibilities for goal functions.
 Since obtaining necessary data and designing a classifier-free learning method for non-explicit goals, such as obstacle avoidance, can be challenging, our \methodname~utilizes a classifier-based method which allows for more conditioning flexibility without retraining the model.
 Thus, our studies on effective classifier guidance will be useful for further including more guiding signals.
-However, to enable better control over sparse spatial guidance signals, we employ a two-staged pipeline that induces more computation overhead.
-Adapting it to faster inference methods such as DDIM \cite{Song2020-ac} could alleviate this problem.